Using this guide What's covered

 What causes gallstones to form?

 Normally your gallbladder stores bile and contracts on a regular basis, particularly when you take in food.
-If your gallbladder fails to contract the bile stagnates, initially becoming glue-like and then crystallising.
+If your gallbladder fails to contract, the bile stagnates, (initially becoming glue-like) and then crystallising.
 The crystals then grow and become stones.
-Because the underlying problem is the gallbladder itself it makes sense to remove it if the stones start to cause you problems.
+Because the underlying problem is the gallbladder itself, it makes sense to remove it if the stones start to cause you problems.
+Simply removing the stones from the gallbladder will not resolve your symptoms.

 There are some rare inherited conditions that can predispose you to gallstones, but it’s often unclear why it happens.